itszyless/leaf/pp.md

 This Privacy Policy may be updated at any time.
 ## 9. Contact

-For questions regarding this Privacy Policy, contact the Nighty support team through the official Discord server.
+For questions regarding this Privacy Policy, contact the leaf support team through the official Discord server.